Sjwilhelms/septemberFormativeAssessment/README.md

 Although my code still looks a lot like that on w3, it has gone through a lot of iterations and my trials with unvalidated
 <div> elements have left me with a sense of authorship that it's tough to let go of.

+I used stack overflow (https://stackoverflow.com/questions/34702477/add-a-dark-overlay-to-background-image/34702639#34702639) to help the opaque overlay and background image pass validatoin.
+Their solution included a linear colour gradiant with opacity as a separate attribute.
+I deleted the opacity and background image attribute, and combined them into background-color: rgba(0,0,0,.5).

 ### FURTHER TESTING